sicksides88/waisy-beats-111/README.md

 ### For Producers (Web Platform)

-1. **Certify Beat Authorship:** Mint an SBT certificate proving ownership of a beat via web dashboard
+1. **Certify Beat Authorship:** Mint an SBT certificate proving ownership of a beat via web dashboard (minted by platform master wallet in beta)
 2. **Set License Types:** Define which licenses (Basic/Standard/Exclusive) are available for each beat
 3. **Earn Royalties:** Receive automatic royalties on license resales (7.5%, 15%, or 35% depending on license type)
 4. **Track Ownership:** View all certified beats and their on-chain verification status
-5. **Revenue Management:** Real-time tracking of earnings from both traditional and crypto payments
+5. **Revenue Management:** Real-time tracking of earnings from traditional payments (crypto payments planned for future)

 ### For Artists (Mobile App)

 1. **Browse Certified Beats:** Discover beats with verified blockchain authorship
 2. **AI-Powered Discovery:** Get personalized recommendations based on lyric analysis
-3. **Purchase Licenses:** Buy licenses via Google Play Billing (traditional) or AVAX (crypto) - NFT minting in development
+3. **Purchase Licenses:** Buy licenses via Google Play Billing (traditional payments) - NFT minting in development
-4. **Own License NFTs:** Receive transferable NFT licenses as proof of purchase (coming soon)
+4. **Own License NFTs:** Receive transferable NFT licenses as proof of purchase (coming soon, minted via platform master wallet in beta)
-5. **Resell Licenses:** Transfer licenses to other artists with automatic royalty distribution to original producer
+5. **Resell Licenses:** Transfer licenses to other artists with automatic royalty distribution to original producer (future feature)
 6. **Verify Rights:** On-chain verification of license ownership for commercial use

 ## 🔄 Workflow